Tsvetan11/intern-wall-2025/README.md

 1. Alice — I can juggle!
 2. Bob — I once built a robot from scrap!
-3. Tsvetan - Im just testing the PR rule.
+3. Tsvetan - Im just seting up this game.
-4. Dimitar - Testing PR rule